Gratheon/web-app/CONTRIBUTING.md

 - Write clean, maintainable code
 - Follow existing patterns in the codebase
 - No TODO comments (create issues instead)
+- For Go: add `t.Parallel()` to independent tests
-- Use `// ARRANGE // ACT // ASSERT` pattern in tests
+- For Go: use `// ARRANGE // ACT // ASSERT` in tests
 - Use human-readable test names

 ### Development Setup